two-first-names/agender.org.uk/privacy-notice.md

 ## Where is your personal data is held?

 a:gender uses GitHub Pages to host the website, and Google to store data.
-The membership form is completed on Google's servers, a:gender is the Data Control and Google is the Data Processor.
+The membership form is completed on Google's servers, a:gender is the Data Controller and Google is the Data Processor.

-Where needed, members of the a:gender Executive Committee may download data held on Google and store it on secure servers or cloud services managed by His Majesty's Government. a:gender use data minimisation practices to ensure only the data that is needed is stored in any given location, for example personal identifiers such as names and email addresses are not required for statistical purposes so they are removed from these datasets.
+Where needed, members of the a:gender Executive Committee may download data held on Google and store it on their home department’s secure servers or cloud services, which are managed by each respective Civil Service department, agency, or public body. a:gender use data minimisation practices to ensure only the data that is needed is stored in any given location, for example personal identifiers such as names and email addresses are not required for statistical purposes so they are removed from these datasets.

 ## Who can access your personal data?

 Your data can be accessed by the a:gender Chair, Secretary and Membership Officer, and members of the a:gender Executive Committee where a clear purpose has been determined.
 A username, password and two-step verification are needed to access data saved on Google; passwords are changed regularly for security purposes.

-To contact the a:gender Data Protection Officer please email dpo@agender.org.uk.
+To contact the a:gender Data Protection Officer please email <dpo@agender.org.uk>.

 ## Is your personal data shared with anyone else?